eead-csic-compbio/scripting_linux_shell/session1.md

     blastp -db Escherichia_coli_str_k_12_substr_mg1655.ASM584v2.pep.all.fa -query P08660.fasta

-If it works, you should see some alignments printed on the terminal.
-However, after we keep running commands in our session, all the alignments will be lost.
-We would like to store the output from the `blastp` command in a file.
+The last command, if it works, will print the alignments on the terminal.
+However, after we run several commands, all the alignments data will be lost.
+We would like to store the output from the `blastp` command into a file.
 We can do this in Linux with the `>` symbol, like:

     blastp -db Escherichia_coli_str_k_12_substr_mg1655.ASM584v2.pep.all.fa -query P08660.fasta > P08660.aln

 Which means *redirect the output of the blastp command to a file called "P08660.aln"*.
 Check the file exists with `ls -l`.

+### Reading text files

-Now, how do I read the file from the command line?
+In the previous section, we created a file with blast results.
+Now, how do we read a text file from the command line?
 There are several commands to achieve this, and they can be useful for different purposes.

 For example, you can use the `less` command to open the file to read it.
 Even without noticing, you probably already used `less` when reading the output from the `man` command in lesson 1.
 Now, try: